Welcome to today's edition of the Rush 24-7 podcast.

 And look what it got us.

-It's the Rush Limbaugh program from the Limbaugh Institute for advanced conservative studies.
+It's the Rush Limbaugh program from the Limbaugh Institute for Advanced Conservative Studies.

 One of the many leaders of the country class.

-When this majority, us, discovered that virtually no one in a position of power in either party, or with a national voice, would take their objections to the TARP bailout seriously, that decisions about our money were being made in bipartisan backroom deals with interested parties, and that the laws on these matters were being voted by people who had not read them.
+When this majority, us, discovered that virtually no one in a position of power in either party or with a national voice would take their objections to the TARP bailout seriously, that decisions about our money were being made in bipartisan backroom deals with interested parties, and that the laws on these matters were being voted by people who had not read them, the term political class came into use.

-Then after those in power changed their plans from buying toxic assets to buying up equity in banks and major industries, but refused to explain why, when they reasserted their right to decide ad hoc on these and so many other matters, supposing them to be beyond our understanding, the American people started referring to those in and around government as the ruling class.
+Then, after those in power changed their plans from buying toxic assets to buying up equity in banks and major industries, but refused to explain why, when they reasserted their right to decide ad hoc on these and so many other matters, supposing them to be beyond our understanding, the American people started referring to those in and around government as the ruling class.

-And in fact, Republican and Democrat officeholders and their retinues show a similar presumption to dominate, and fewer differences in tastes, habits, opinions, and sources of income among one another than between both and the rest of the country.
+And in fact, Republican and Democrat officeholders and their retinues show a similar presumption to dominate and fewer differences in tastes, habits, opinions, and sources of income among one another than between both and the rest of the country.

-Although the election of 2008 after the election 2008, most Republican officeholders argued against the TARP program, against the subsequent bailouts of the auto industry, against the several stimulus bills and further summary expansions of government power to benefit clients of government at the expense of ordinary citizens.
+Although the election of 2008, after the election in 2008, most Republican officeholders argued against the TARP program, against the subsequent bailouts of the auto industry,

-The American people had every reason to believe that many Republican politicians were doing so simply by logic of partisan opposition.
+against the several stimulus bills and further summary expansions of government power to benefit clients of government at the expense of ordinary citizens, the American people had every reason to believe that many Republican politicians were doing so simply by logic of partisan opposition.

 After all, Republicans had been happy enough to approve of similar things under Republican administrations.